 Disciplinary action should take the form of positive guidance, redirection, and establishment of well defined limits, according to established guidelines.

 Children must not be punished by putting them in isolation in a closed, separate room.

 The operator must not permit, practice, or inflict any form of physical punishment, verbal or emotional abuse of, or denial of physical necessities to, any child in attendance.

 The operator of the centre must ensure that open communication is maintained with parents and guardians on all matters affecting their child.
-Parents and guardians must also have reasonable access to the program, inspection reports, written policies, menus, log of injures, The Child Care Act, Regulation and Guidelines, and the Child Care Subsidy Regulation.
+Parents and guardians must also have reasonable access to the program, inspection reports, written policies, menus, log of injuries, The Child Care Act, Regulation and Guidelines, and the Child Care Subsidy Regulation.